Maloney Hall: History

 The fieldstone Gothic‐style building was designed by architect Frederick V. Murphy who studied at the École nationale supérieure des Beaux-Arts.
 Upon his return to D.C. from Paris, Murphy introduced himself to the fourth rector of Catholic University, Rev. Thomas Joseph Shahan.
 The two men, who became great friends, planned the early campus, including Maloney, Father O’Connell, and Gibbons Halls, the John K. Mullen of Denver Memorial Library, and the old gymnasium.

 As the lab was opened in Washington D.C. in the midst of World War I, the United States Army took over the lab to conduct chemical research.
-It was here that the chemical weapon lewisite was first invented by Julius Nieuwland and Winford Lee Lewis, with the help of CUA and Army researchers.
+It was here that the chemical weapon lewisite was initially developed by Winford Lee Lewis.

 Maloney Hall underwent renovations and extensions in 1926.

 Busch School

 Renovation

 In 2016, a $47 million renovation was announced, with a lead gift of $15 million coming from Tim Busch.
 The renovation turned the building into a "Gothic-chic" home for the Busch School of Business which opened in January 2019.
 Prior to the renovation, the Busch School took up 25% of McMahon Hall, and the School was scattered throughout six buildings on campus with students taking classes in 10.

 The principal architect was Brian Pilot, a Catholic University alumnus, along with his firm, Studios Architecture.
-Construction was carried out by Whiting-Turner Construction, and included Chris Saxon, Rachel Hutton, and Nick Carneglia, all of whom are University alumni.
+Construction was carried out by The Whiting-Turner Contracting Company, and included Chris Saxon, Rachel Hutton, and Nick Carneglia, all of whom are University alumni.
 It was rededicated in March 2019.

 The 61,000 square foot building maintains the original Collegiate Gothic features, but modern updates including tiered case study classrooms modeled after those at Harvard Business School and top business schools around the world.
 The nine "smart" classrooms are tiered to promote class discussions.
 The building also features nearly 40 offices, conference rooms, touchdown rooms, and glass-walled study pods for students to use on projects that require teamwork and communication.